 On Tuesday evening, the World Language Department celebrated their 2nd annual Language National Honor Society Induction Ceremony together.
 The Chinese, Latin, French and Spanish Scholars were inducted into their respective Lyme-Old Lyme High School's chapter.
 These students are recognized for their excellence in language learning and exploration of the culture.
 Each chapter has worked tirelessly this year impacting our local, national and international communities.
 After the ceremony, students and families enjoyed a reception.
 A special thanks to Mr. Carroll, Mrs. Lefevre, Mr. Wang, and Sr. Vazquez for their efforts in coordinating a special evening.

-Important Dates:April
+Important Dates:August

 (click on the image above to access the link) Do you know when your club meets?
 Click on the PAW to find out: